-Alternatively referred to as Control R and C-r, Ctrl+R is a shortcut key most often used to refresh the page in a browser.
+Alternatively referred to as Control+R and C-r, Ctrl+R is a keyboard shortcut most often used to refresh the page in an Internet browser.

-- How to use the Ctrl+R shortcut key.
+- How to use the Ctrl+R keyboard shortcut.

 - Ctrl+R in an Internet browser.